Rural broadband: Options, availability and providers

 We will cover the best internet for rural areas in greater detail, each in its own section further down the page.
 First, though, here’s a quick overview of the best options for broadband if you live in the countryside in the UK that might or might not be available to you so you can get a handle on all the options.

-• Fibre broadband – Is where the signal from the exchange to your nearest street cabinet arrives via a high-speed fibre optic cable, but where the remainder – the span between the cabinet and your home, often referred to as the 'last mile' – is covered by a copper telephone wire.
+• Standard Fibre Broadband – Is where the signal from the exchange to your nearest street cabinet arrives via a high-speed fibre optic cable, but where the remainder – the span between the cabinet and your home, often referred to as the 'last mile' – is covered by a copper telephone wire.
 For this reason, if you're suffering very slow ADSL speeds, a fibre connection may not help very much as it also has to cover this same final distance

 • Satellite broadband – This is broadband transmitted to your home via a satellite dish attached to your home.
 There are some significant drawbacks to satellite broadband which we will detail in its own section a bit further down, but if you cannot get anything else it's still the best internet for remote areas